Kntnt/kntnt-plugin/README.md

 # Kntnt Plugin

-WordPress plugin that does nothing but keeping the most up-to-date version of typically building blocks of a plugin made by Kntnt.
+WordPress plugin that does nothing but keeps the most up-to-date version of typically building blocks of a plugin by Kntnt.

 ## Description

-This is the most difficult section of every `README.md` file.
+This is the most challenging section of every `README.md` file.
 What to tell.
 Well, the purpose is to give a more detailed description of the plugin.

 The purpose of this particular plugin – Kntnt Plugin – is just to keep the most up-to-date version of typically building blocks of a plugin made by Kntnt.
-The plugin probably don't even work!
+The plugin probably doesn't even work!
 In fact, if you install it and activate it, your site will probably just die.
 Truth to be told, it has never been tested.
 It is just a dummy.

 ## Installation